 Granada’s Albayzin: Going Where No One Has Gone Before

 Our night started innocently enough.
 We were walking around Granada’s Plaza Nueva, when a woman approached us.
 She struck up a conversation, and our group liked her instantly.
-She talked about interesting places we could go to, and gave us tips.
+She talked about interesting places we could go to in Granada, and gave us tips.
 Then she started talking about this “night adventure”.
 It was nothing like a hard sell, she was so casual — but from the moment she said “adventure”, I hung onto every word.
 It turns out she’s with a tour group called “Play Granada”, and she invited us to join a little “walking tour”.
 It usually sold for 25 Euros, but that night they gave it for 15.
 Needless to say, my friends and I booked without hesitation.
 That was despite the fact that we knew nothing about what to expect.

 In hindsight, I should have Googled what this Play Granada is all about.
 Everything was spelled out on their website, and “interesting” is a very weak word for what’s in store for us.
 The site proudly stated the tour as one of CNN’s 10 Best Nighttime Adventures, among hundreds other around the globe.
 Speaking from experience, it squarely deserves that title.
 However, I really wish the lady who talked us into it prepared us for what was to follow.